scottgs/ML_DataAugmentation/README.md

 ## Use the scripts:

-These scripts require caffe to use.
+* These scripts require caffe to use.
 [The guide for installing caffe can be found here](http://caffe.berkeleyvision.org/installation.html)

-See the readme files in the appropriate directories for directions on how to use those scripts.
+* See the readme files in the appropriate directories for directions on how to use those scripts.

+* General workflow for using these scripts:
+    1. Augmentation Scripts
+    2. Fivefold Scripts
+    3. Classification Scripts